Choose an international banking course you can study flexibly, 100% online.

 - loan creation, and

-- general economic conditions.
+- global economic conditions.

 Build credits towards a Masters degree

-This online course is part of online:
+This short course is part of our online:

 What you’ll study

-- gain an understanding of the theory and practice of international banking
+- the theory of banking

-By the end of this course, you’ll be able to...
+By the end of this international banking course, you’ll be able to...

 -